 Salary adjustments shall be part of the budget process.
 If salary reallocations are approved, they will become effective the first day of the fiscal year.
 Persons in positions reallocated shall normally be advanced to the step with the next highest dollar amount in the new pay range.
+Future step increases will be paid according to the employee's new employee group or pay grid.
 In unusual circumstances, the reallocated individual may be placed in a higher step upon approval of the Human Resources Director and the County Administrator.